Gas grill not igniting? Solve the issue with our troubleshooting and easy fix guide to common propane and natural gas grill ignition problems.

 One easy way to tell which of these igniters you have on your grill is to listen to the sound as you press the button or turn the knob.
 The loud, snap sound you may hear suggests a piezo igniter, whereas a battery igniter will give you a repeated clicking sound until the grill fires.

-Let’s go into some of the specific problems with your igniter and how you can fix them.
+Let’s go into some of the specific problems with your igniter and how to fix them so you can make a regular part of your annual gas grill tuneup:

 How to Diagnose: If you have a battery igniter and don’t hear any clicking, the battery is often the issue.
 Listen for any sound from the igniter.
 It’s also possible that after a long break without use, the battery may have drained or corroded.